Customizing with EIF and event configuration

 event is a standard event in EVM-based blockchains, commonly used to track token transfers.
 It captures

-details of token movements from one address to another.
+details about token movements from one address to another.

 Event definition